netbrain/zwift/README.md

 Note: This will be loaded by zwift.sh in cleartext as environment variables into the container.

 > :warning: **Do Not Quote the variables or add spaces**: The ID and Password are read as raw format so if you put ZWIFT_PASSWORD="password" it tries to use "password" and not just password, same for ''.
 In addition do not add a space to the end of the line it will be sent as part of the pasword or username.
 This applies to ZWIFT_USERNAME and ZWIFT_PASSWORD.

+## Podman Support

+When running Zwift with podman, the user and group in the container is 1000 (user).
+To access the resources on the host we need to map the container id's 1000 to the host id's using uidmap and gidmap.

+For example if the host uid/gid is 1001/1001 then we need to map the host resources from /run/user/1001 to the container resource /run/user/1000 and map the user and group id's the same.
+This had to be done manually on the host posman start using --uidmap and --gidmap (not covered here)

+From Podman 4.3 this became automatic by providing the Container UID/ GID and podman automatically sets up this maping.

+NOTE: Using ZWIFT_UID/ GID will only work if the user starting podman has access to the /run/user/$ZWIFT_UID resources and does not work the same way as in Docker so is not supported.

 ## Where are the saves and why do I get a popup can't write to Document Folder?